I gravitate toward art with surface depth and dimension, signs of life to me.

 “Use these,” he said.

-I painted like I saw in the picture, thickly.
-Took three nights to paint and seemed like many years to dry.
+I painted thickly.
+Took three chilly nights to paint and seemed like years to dry.

 It’s the first and only oil painting I’ve ever done.